 If the answer to any of the above is no, or you have a bad feeling then keep searching.
 You need to be able to communicate open and freely with your healthcare provider for the best care.

 There may be issues which are important to you e.g. induction or VBAC.
 Ask them their own policies on this and how flexible they are.
-If it’s an issue you feel strongly about you should find a care provider who agrees with you.
+For any issue you feel strongly about, you should find a care provider who agrees with you.

 If you are not happy with the caregiver you are with first address your concerns with them.
 If they can’t be resolved then so not hesitate to change your care to a more suitable provider.

 You probably already have a good idea of where you would like to deliver your baby.
 Options include hospital, birth centers or home.
 Most deliveries by doctors will take place in a hospital.
 Midwifery deliveries usually occur in birthing centers or at home.
 Ask you provider which hospital or birthing centers they are affiliated with.
 Do they have a good reputation in the area?

 Midwifery care will focus on you having a natural birth with minimal intervention and pain relief.
 If a doctor is present you can have a greater choice of pain relief.
 Midwives are often skilled in water births, so ask if they have access to a pool.
 Find out what sort of transfer protocol they have in place should you need medical assistance.
 Find out what emergency medication they can use during transfers?